-- Helps you to be seen as a company who look after employees and provide good training.
+- Helps you to be seen as a company that looks after employees and provides good training.

 Upskilling is something that is so often missed and it is arguably responsible for so many problems, issues, and conflicts that occur in the workplace.

 The cost in terms of time and financial cost (such as to hire a corporate trainer) are often reasons why providing upskills training is ignored.

 But you have to ask yourself – what are the costs of not providing adequate training to staff?